KevinPoipou/Projet_IOC/README.md

 pip install mysql-connector
 ```

-Now is it ready to run the project.
-Don't forget to modify these files :
+Now it is ready to run the project.
+Don't forget to modify the following files
 | File Path                                      | Description                                               |
 |------------------------------------------------|-----------------------------------------------------------|
 | Arduino/Projet_IOC.ino                         | Change the PINs, IP address, and listening TOPICs.      |